Image: Exeter College, LGBT History Month 2013 (photograph Ross Brooks)

-Archaeologist Francis Turville-Petre (1901-1941) studied Anthropology at Exeter from 1920-1924.
+Archaeologist Francis Turville-Petre (1901-1941) studied Anthropology at Exeter from 1920 to 1924.
 He is famous archaeologically for his discovery of the Neanderthal ‘Galilee Skull’ in 1925 and his work at Mount Carmel.
 Subsequently, Turville-Petre lived in Germany where he played an active part in Magnus Hirschfeld’s Scientific Humanitarian Committee which campaigned for legal reform and tolerance of same-sex eroticism.
-Openly homosexual, it was Turville-Petre who encouraged Christopher Isherwood to Berlin where, along with WH Auden, they enjoyed the nightlife of the city at the pinnacle of its legendary interwar gayness.
+Openly homosexual, it was Turville-Petre who encouraged Christopher Isherwood to Berlin where, along with W. H. Auden, they enjoyed the nightlife of the city at the pinnacle of its legendary interwar gayness.

-Four queer bastions of British entertainment all studied at Exeter:
+Four queer bastions of British entertainment studied at Exeter:

-Richard Burton CBE (1925-1984) was at one time the highest-paid actor in Hollywood.
+Richard Burton (1925-1984) was at one time the highest-paid actor in Hollywood.
 In 1943, at the age of eighteen, Burton was allowed into Exeter for a special term of six months study, made possible because he was an air force cadet obligated to later military service.
 Although fabled for his unrelenting pursuit of his female costars, Burton acknowledged same-sex relationships as a young actor on the London stage in the 1950s.
 He also suggested, somewhat bizarrely, that perhaps all actors were latent homosexuals, and ‘we cover it up with drink’.
-More will be discovered about Burton’s associations with Oxford later on this trail.

 Television presenter Russell Harty (1934-1988) obtained a First in English Literature at Exeter.
 Through the 1970s and 80s Harty was one of the most familiar faces on television, presenting arts programmes and chat shows.
 In 1981 he was famously attacked by Grace Jones, live on air.
 His partner from 1982 until 1988 was novelist Jamie O’Neill.